jacksonjose4999/InovaccerApp/README.md

 2. FirebaseFirestore Database is used to store details of visitors and hosts.
 3. Twilio api is used to send SMS programmatically,

+# How to run it

+Just go to Android Apk folder in the repo, and download app-debug.apk, that's it.

 # Final UI/UX
 Final app with all functionality (Sending Mails and Sms).
 Made with google material design schema in mind.